 For four years, Kat was a writer and editor at the Center for the Integration of Research, Teaching and Learning, a national initiative advancing diversity-friendly teaching techniques in science, technology, engineering and mathematics at colleges and universities.

 As an engineer, Kat constructed parts for hybrid race cars before hybrid cars were on the market.
-She also built and tested HVAC systems to cool power electronics that were connected to utility power grids.
+She also built and tested systems to cool power electronics that were connected to utility power grids.